dstahlke/rigol_long_mem/README.md

 Once it is triggered, the waveform data is downloaded.
 Other trigger modes (e.g. `NORMAL` or `AUTO`) do not appear to work properly, even when acquisition is stopped before waveform download.

+The `save_as_wav.py` script is fun because you can plug a wire into the scope, record the entire AM or FM spectrum, and play it back as audio.
+Sounds cool.